lambdaclass/mirra_backend/apps/bot_manager/README.md

 1. We receive a `game_id` to connect and a `client_id` to control in that game through a GET request to the bot manager endpoint
 2. we spawn a websocket with the `BotManager.GameSocketHandler` module with this params
-3. The websocket connects with `Arena.GameSocketHandler` and retreive the player_id
+3. The websocket connects with `Arena.GameSocketHandler` and retrieve the player_id
 4. We communicate using the `BotManager.GameSocketHandler` to tell the `Arena.GameSocketHandler` to send an action to the `game_updater` process in charge of the `game_id` we got on the get request